 Before participating in any money-earning Girl Scout activity, it's super important for girls and adults to review our safety tips to be safe.
 Share and discuss these safety tips with all girls and adults prior to the start of the cookie season.
 Review periodically with girls, as necessary.
 For more detailed information on these and other safety practices and procedures, please refer to Volunteer Essentials and Safety Activity Checkpoints.

-- Wear a Girl Scout uniform and/or Girl Scout clothing to identify yourself as a Girl Scout. - Adults must accompany Girl Scout Daisies, Brownies and Juniors selling door-to-door.
-Cadettes, Seniors and Ambassadors must be supervised by an adult when selling door-to-door and must never sell alone. - Have a first aid kit and the health history form for each girl. - Never enter the home or vehicle of a person when you are selling cookies or making deliveries. - Avoid selling to people in vehicles or going into alleys. - Know the neighborhood where you are selling (unless it's an approved drive thru booth). - Cash is to be kept out of sight at all times.
-Preferably on an adult in a zippered waist pouch. - Do not do door-to-door sales after dark.
+- Wear a Girl Scout uniform and/or Girl Scout clothing to identify yourself as a Girl Scout. - Adults must accompany Girl Scout Daisies, Brownies and Juniors selling doorto-door.
+Cadettes, Seniors and Ambassadors must be supervised by an adult when selling door-to-door and must never sell alone. - Have a first aid kit and the health history form for each girl. - Never enter the home or vehicle of a person when you are selling cookies or making deliveries. - Avoid selling to people in vehicles or going into alleys. - Know the neighborhood where you are selling. - Cash is to be kept out of sight at all times.
+Preferably on an adult in a zippered waist pouch. - Do not sell door-to-door after dark. - Always follow safe pedestrian practices, especially when crossing at intersections or walking along roadways. - Be aware of traffic when loading product and passengers from vehicles. - Girls' names, addresses and email addresses should never be given out to customers. - Use a group contact number or address overseen by an adult for customers to request information, reorder, or give comments. - Encourage contactless payments using the girl's Digital Cookie cookies "in hand" or delivery at a later date.